learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 // => 'Unfinished Tales was written by undefined and published in 1980.'
 ```

-Because of how we have written `Book`, it has become dependent on `Author`.
-If
+Because `Book` relies on data and behaviors from `Author`, it has become
-we make changes to the `Author` class, say we change the name of a property, we
+_dependent_ on `Author`.
+If we were to make changes to the `Author` class, say
+we change the _name_ of a property or method, we could potentially break
-could potentially break functionality in `Book`.
+functionality in `Book`.

-On the flip side, if we change a property in `Book`, `Author` isn't affected.
+On the flip side, if we change a property in `Book`, `Author` won't be affected.
 `Author` is _not_ dependent on `Book`.

-Now, we could _choose_ to reverse this relationship and have `Author` dependent
+Now, if we _choose_ to reverse this relationship and have `Author` dependent
 on `Book`.
 That might look something like the following:

 ```js